 How long does a gypsum sensor last?

 Once installed, the gypsum sensor have a lifespan of 2 to 5 years depending on the nature of the soil.
 It is recommended that the probes be removed during the winter to further extend their life.

 There are some non-negligible factors that can influence the pF measurement.

 For an effective measurement, it is important to ensure that the probe is in direct contact with the soil by removing any large stones near the probe, or even by sieving them roughly.
 However, be careful not to deviate from the actual site conditions by exaggerating the nature of the soil in the area where the probe is installed.

-Vegetation in the area where the probe is installed should also be removed to avoid a “wicking” effect.
+Vegetation in the area where the probe is installed should also be cleared away to avoid a « wick ».

-The probes can be removed from the ground in early winter and reinstalled the following spring.
+The sensor can be removed from the ground at the start of winter and reinstalled the following spring.

-The probes can also be removed for tillage and then reinstalled.
+The sensors can also be removed for tillage and then reinstalled.